Benlagra/RepData_PeerAssessment1/PA1_template.md

 The first step is to load the data.
 These are already present in the forked repository so I don't need to download them again.
 However, they are originally zipped, so I unzip them if this has not already been done.
 The result is a text file in CSV format named *`activity.csv`*.

-To read the unzipped data, I use the `read.csv()` function where I precise the classes of the three columns corresponding to the number of steps (integer class), the date (Date class), and the 5-minute identifier (integer class) using the argument `colClasses`.
+To read the unzipped data, I use the `read.csv()` function where I precise the classes of the three columns corresponding to the number of steps (integer class), the date (Date class), and the 5-minute identifier (integer class, see below) using the argument `colClasses`.

 ```r
 if (!file.exists("activity.csv")) {